-- An easy way to set this up is two 10 yard grids marked out with disc cones.
+- An easy way to set this exercise up is with two 10 yard grids marked out with disc cones.

 kids start on one end line in groups of three and run down the channels

-to the other side performing the dynamic exercises like skips, but
+to the other side, performing dynamic exercises like skips, but

-kicks, high knees, side to side, sprints, etc, etc.
+kicks, high knees, side to side, open the gates, close the gates, sprints, etc, etc.

-to skills work with the kids using the cones that make up the 10 yard
+to skill work with the kids using the cones that make up the 10 yard

 boxes.
 Groups of three players line up on each cone facing each other.